heitorlessa/vagrant-multiple-vms/README.md

 #   ip: 172.16.100.14
 ```

 **Note that '#' still applies as comments.
-The above will create a Vagrant VM called 'nodejs' witht the above requirements and will ask what adapter you want to use for the public_network**
+The above will create a Vagrant VM called 'nodejs' with the above requirements and will ask what adapter you want to use for the public_network**

 Vagrant official reference: